Unfair to care

 Percentage uplift needed for a Support Worker to have parity with their NHS counterpart

-The size of the social care workforce in Great Britain, contributing nearly £60bn to the economy
+The size of the social care workforce in England in 2023

 Change